GM Family 1 engine: E-TEC

-Daewoo Motors licensed and produced a variant of the Family 1 engine.
+Daewoo Motors independently produced a variant of the Family 1 engine.
 These engines were built exclusively at Bupyeong engine plant and marketed as E-TEC.
 Like all Family 1 engines they feature a toothed belt driven valvetrain, a cast-iron engine block and an aluminum cylinder head.
 Most models feature Euro III-compliancy, and the 1.4 L (1399 cc) and 1.6 L (1598cc) versions employ variable intake geometry.
 With the release of Chevrolet Cruze, the factory has been converted to produce the Ecotec Family 1 Gen III block.